 At this point in time, the percentage of S&P 500 companies beating EPS estimates is equal to the 5-year average, but the magnitude of these positive surprises is below the 5-year average.
-As a result, the index is reporting higher earnings for the first quarter today relative to the end of last week and relative to the end of the quarter.
+As a result, the index is reporting higher earnings for the first quarter today relative to the end of the quarter.
 However, the index is also reporting single-digit earnings growth for the first time since Q4 2020.
 The lower earnings growth rate for Q1 2022 relative to recent quarters can be attributed to both a difficult comparison to unusually high earnings growth in Q1 2021 and continuing macroeconomic headwinds.

-Overall, 91% of the companies in the S&P 500 have reported actual results for Q1 2022 to date.
+Overall, 95% of the companies in the S&P 500 have reported actual results for Q1 2022 to date.
 Of these companies, 77% have reported actual EPS above estimates, which is equal to the 5-year average of 77%.
-In aggregate, companies are reporting earnings that are 4.9% above estimates, which is below the 5-year average of 8.9%.
+In aggregate, companies are reporting earnings that are 4.7% above estimates, which is below the 5-year average of 8.9%.

-Due to these positive EPS surprises, the index is reporting higher earnings for the first quarter today relative to the end of last week and relative to the end of the quarter.
-The blended (combines actual results for companies that have reported and estimated results for companies that have yet to report) earnings growth rate for the first quarter is 9.1% today, compared to an earnings growth rate of 9.0% last week and an earnings growth rate of 4.6% at the end of the first quarter (March 31).
-Positive earnings surprises reported by companies in the Health Care, Financials, and Information Technology sectors, partially offset by a negative earnings surprise reported by a company in the Consumer Discretionary sector, have been the largest contributors to the increase in the earnings growth rate since the end of the first quarter (March 31).
+Due to these positive EPS surprises, the index is reporting higher earnings for the first quarter today relative to the end of the quarter.
+The blended (combines actual results for companies that have reported and estimated results for companies that have yet to report) earnings growth rate for the first quarter is 9.1% today, compared to an earnings growth rate of 4.6% at the end of the first quarter (March 31).
+Positive earnings surprises reported by companies in the Health Care, Information Technology, and Financials sectors, partially offset by a negative earnings surprise reported by a company in the Consumer Discretionary sector, have been the largest contributors to the increase in the earnings growth rate since the end of the first quarter (March 31).

 If 9.1% is the actual growth rate for the quarter, it will mark the lowest earnings growth rate reported by the index since Q4 2020 (3.8%).
 Nine of the eleven sectors are reporting (or have reported) year-over-year earnings growth, led by the Energy, Materials, and Industrials sectors.
-On the other hand, two sectors are reporting a year-over-year decline in earnings: Consumer Discretionary and Financials.
+On the other hand, two sectors are reporting (or have reported) a year-over-year decline in earnings: Consumer Discretionary and Financials.

-In terms of revenues, 74% of S&P 500 companies have reported actual revenues above estimates, which is above the 5-year average of 69%.
-In aggregate, companies are reporting revenues that are 2.8% above estimates, which is also above the 5-year average of 1.7%.
-If 2.8% is the final percentage for the quarter, it will tie the mark (with Q4 2020) for the fourth-highest revenue surprise reported by the index since FactSet began tracking this data in 2008.
+In terms of revenues, 73% of S&P 500 companies have reported actual revenues above estimates, which is above the 5-year average of 69%.
+In aggregate, companies are reporting revenues that are 2.7% above estimates, which is also above the 5-year average of 1.7%.

-Due to these positive revenue surprises, the index is reporting higher revenues for the first quarter today relative to the end of last week and relative to the end of the quarter.
-The blended revenue growth rate for the first quarter is 13.4% today, compared to a revenue growth rate of 13.3% last week and a revenue growth rate of 10.7% at the end of the first quarter (March 31).
+Due to these positive revenue surprises, the index is reporting higher revenues for the first quarter today relative to the end of the quarter.
+The blended revenue growth rate for the first quarter is 13.6% today, compared to a revenue growth rate of 10.7% at the end of the first quarter (March 31).
 Upward revisions to revenue estimates and positive revenue surprises reported by companies in the Energy and Health Care sectors have been the largest contributors to the improvement in the revenue growth rate since the end of the first quarter (March 31).

-If 13.4% is the actual growth rate for the quarter, it will mark the fifth-straight quarter of year-over-year revenue growth above 10% for the index.
-All eleven sectors are reporting year-over-year growth in revenues, led by the Energy, Materials, and Real Estate sectors.
+If 13.6% is the actual growth rate for the quarter, it will mark the fourth-highest revenue growth rate reported by the index since FactSet began tracking this metric in 2008.
+It will also mark the fifth-straight quarter of year-over-year revenue growth above 10% for the index.
+All eleven sectors are reporting (or have reported) year-over-year growth in revenues, led by the Energy, Materials, and Real Estate sectors.